glennyonemitsu/JadeHostingSDK/README.md

 ```

 All static assets such as css and png files are to be in the static/ directory.
 Any url prefixed with /static/ will directly serve these files.

+## Disclaimer
+This is still alpha quality.
+Meaning features are rapidly experimented with and even removed based on user feedback.